Berle

-Berle is a village on the west coast of Norway.
-It is located on the eastern coast of Bremangerlandet island in the municipality of Bremanger in Vestland county.
+Berle is a village in Bremanger Municipality in Vestland county, Norway.
+It is located on the eastern coast of Bremangerlandet island on the western coast of Norway.
 The village lies along the Berlepollen fjord, a small inlet off the Frøysjøen strait which separates it from the mainland.
 The village of Berle lies about 7 km west of the Hornelen cliff and about a 20 km drive west from the village of Bremanger.
 Berle Church is located in the village, serving the people in this part of the municipality.
 The population (2001) of the village is 135.